ZhivkoZ/ZHblog/_posts/2016-10-27-Use-mongodb.md

 sc.exe requires a space between “=” and the configuration values (eg “binPath=”), and a “” to escape double quotes.

-## If successfully created, the following log message will display:
+## successfully created, the following log message will display:
 **[SC] CreateService SUCCESS
 Start the MongoDB service.
 net start MongoDB